brainstormforce/wp-spectra/readme.txt

 * Fix: Presets - Most presets used to override background color, box-shadow color, text content and even selected icons; This has been fixed where ever possible.
 * Fix: Info Box - The title is disabled on the editor if we set P tag.
 * Fix: Tabs block - Aria mismatch issue on the lighthouse.
-* Fix: Team - social style setting showing when social icon disabled.
+* Fix: Team - Social icon style setting showing when social icon disabled.

 = 2.0.14 - TUESDAY, 08th NOVEMBER 2022 =
 * Improvement: Compatibility with WordPress 6.1.